maxchistt/CellLifeSimulation/README.md

 I realised it with MVC pattern

-Thats six projects here :
+There are six projects here :

 - C++ static library for simulation model
 - C++/CLR DLL wrapper